 Research

-Data Values: Moral Entrepreneurship in Digital Health
+Morality in Digital Health

 Image of a "mental health app" I generated using DiffusionBee, a Stable Diffusion app for AI art